Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S9 Security/Lesson3.md

 - In the next lesson we'll take a look at some of the best tools available to secure a protocol.
 - Auditors educate the protocols their security levels, vulnerabilities and issues to fix.
 - Auditors improves the teams understanding of the code.
+- Final report.
+- Developers should provide documentation of the protocol/project.